Algebraic structures in comodule categories over weak bialgebras: Introduction

 \section{Introduction}

-This work is a study of quantum symmetry in the context of weak bialgebra and weak Hopf algebra (co)actions on algebraic structures.
+This work is a study of quantum symmetry in the context of weak bialgebra and weak Hopf algebra (co)actions on algebraic structures, particularly with an aim of attracting those new to the subject.

 Weak Hopf algebras and weak bialgebras were introduced by B{\"o}hm, Nill, and Szlach{\'a}nyi as generalizations of Hopf algebras and bialgebras over a field $\kk$ \cite{BNS, BoSz, Nill, Sz3}; these are sometimes referred to as quantum (semi)groupoids.
 A weak bialgebra is a $\kk$-vector space with algebra and coalgebra structures satisfying weaker compatibility conditions than those of a bialgebra [\cref{def:wba}], and a weak Hopf algebra is a weak bialgebra which admits an antipode [\cref{def:wha}].
 The definitions of these structures were inspired by symmetry problems in quantum field theory and operator algebras; see, \cite{NSW, NV2000, SFR}.
 As noted in \cite{BNS} and \cite{NV}, key constructions of weak bialgebras include groupoid algebras and their duals, dynamical twists of quantum groups \cite{EN}, Yamanouchi's generalized Kac algebras \cite{Yam}, and Hayashi's face algebras \cite{H93, Hayashi98}.
 Weak Hopf algebras also arise naturally in the setting of tensor categories (where by a tensor category we mean an essentially small, $\kk$-linear, additive, abelian, finite, monoidal category with bi-additive tensor product).
-Indeed their categories of (co)modules have monoidal structures, and a remarkable result of Hayashi is the following.
+Indeed their categories of (co)modules have monoidal structures, and a remarkable result of Hayashi is that every fusion category is tensor equivalent to the category of finite-dimensional comodules over a face algebra (i.e., over a certain cosemisimple weak bialgebra) \cite[Theorem~4.1]{Hayashi99}, see also \cite[Theorem~1.4]{Sz2} \cite[Corollary~2.22]{ENO}.